 Published on Publik-Forum, Deutschlandfunk Kultur

-Among the millions of people murdered by the Nazi regime were thousands of gay men.
+Among the millions of people murdered by the Nazis were thousands of gay men.
 For a long time, there was no commemoration of them or other queer victims.

 Intertwined Queer Stories: First LGBTIQ+ Museum in Eastern Europe